-The process itself should go fairly smoothly, provided you’ve carried out any necessary repair works and left the property in the same condition as when you first moved in.
+The process should go fairly smoothly, provided you've carried out any necessary repair work and left the property in the same condition as when you first moved in.

-Your landlord will use the checkout to closely inspect the rental property for any damage, as well as examining its cleanliness and overall condition.
-They’ll use the inventory they created during check-in to cross-reference and see in clear detail whether the condition of the property has altered.
+Your landlord will use the checkout to inspect the rental property for any damage and examine its cleanliness and overall condition.
+They'll use the inventory they created during check-in to cross-reference and see in clear detail whether the property's condition has altered.

-If the property has suffered any dilapidations, or if there have been any changes to its overall condition, your landlord will note these against the inventory.
+If the property has suffered any dilapidations or changes to its overall condition, your landlord will note these against the inventory.

-While doing this, your landlord must take into consideration what’s known as ‘fair wear and tear’ – even more so if you’ve been living as a tenant in the home for a long time.
+While doing this, your landlord must consider what's known as 'fair wear and tear'.
+This is even more relevant if you've been in the home for a long time.

-Once your landlord has completed the checkout, they’ll complete a checkout report – comparing the current state of the property to how it is described in the original inventory.
-There should be no deductions from your deposit if you’ve left the property clean and in the same state as when you first moved in.
-In these instances, you and your landlord can sign and date the form right there and then, confirming that no deductions will be made.
+Once your landlord has completed the checkout, they'll complete a checkout report – comparing the current state of the property to the description in the original inventory.
+There should be no deductions from your deposit if you've left the property clean and in the same state as when you first moved in.
+In these instances, you and your landlord can sign and date the form at the checkout, confirming that no deductions will be made.
 You can both move on, happy that your tenancy has been resolved amicably.

-However, if there are issues with the condition of your property, and your landlord wishes to make any deductions, now is the time when they will tell you about this.
-They will inform you what they are deducting and their reason for deducting this amount.
+However, if there are issues with the property's condition and your landlord wishes to make any deductions, now is the time they will tell you about this.
+They will inform you what they are deducting and their reason for each deduction.

-You can, at this stage, either accept their conclusions, reject it and appeal, or come to a mutual agreement.
-If you either come to an agreement or accept their conclusions, this can be marked on the signed and dated form.
+You can, at this stage, either accept their conclusions, reject them and appeal, or come to a mutual agreement.
+If you come to an agreement or accept their conclusions, this can be marked on the signed and dated form.

 If, however, you opt to dispute the return of your deposit, then your tenancy deposit protection scheme offers a free dispute resolution service.
-In this case, though, both you and your landlord will have to agree to going down this avenue.
+In this case, you and your landlord must agree to go down this avenue.

-You’ll both be asked to provide evidence, with the decision they make about your deposit being final.
-This is a good means of redress if you feel deductions have been made wrongfully, but you also need to ensure you have a valid case before taking these steps.
+You'll both be asked to provide evidence, and their decision about your deposit will be final.
+This is a reasonable means of redress if you feel deductions have been made wrongfully, but you also need to ensure you have a valid case before taking these steps.

 No more charges for inventories